GSA-TTS/identity-dev-docs/_pages/testing.md

 To simulate a failure, enter a social security number that does not start with “900” or “666”, such as “123-45-6789”.

 You can simulate failure to contact a proofing vendor by entering a social security number of “000-00-0000”.
-See next section for more ways to simulate vendor errors.
+See ["proofing vendor errors"](#proofing-vendor-errors) for more ways to simulate vendor errors.

 ### Proofing vendor errors